Skip to Content

 • How close the grandparent’s residence is to the child’s residence

-• How much time the child has available
+• How much time does the child have available

 • Health and safety of the child